 - Referrals to other tools and resources

-Depending on your situation, a credit counselor may suggest a debt management plan (DMP), which can help you get out of debt faster, typically by lowering your interest rates and setting up a payment schedule.
+Depending on your situation, a credit counselor may suggest a debt management plan, or DMP, which can help you get out of debt faster, typically by lowering your interest rates and setting up a payment schedule.
 This is typically a last resort, so beware of credit counselors who push this as the first or only option.

 Once you have a plan in place, your credit counselor may follow up with you to see how the plan is going.
-If you need additional assistance, you may be able to schedule another follow-up session, as well.
+If you need additional assistance, you may be able to schedule another follow-up session.

 How to choose the right credit counselor for you

-There are so many companies out there claiming to help you get out of debt.
-Because there’s a slew of scams out there, it’s crucial to look for a credit counselor with a discerning eye.
+Many companies claim they can help you get out of debt.
+But there are a slew of scams out there, so it’s crucial to look for a certified credit counselor with a discerning eye.